rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 There are four different modes for compile tests.
 Each test is run under one or more modes:

-* compile-fail - The test should fail to compile
+* compile-fail - The test should fail to compile.
+Must include at least one error-pattern directive.
-* run-fail - The test should compile but fail to run
+* run-fail - The test should compile but fail to run.
+Must include at least one error-pattern directive.
 * run-pass - The test should compile and run successfully
 * pretty - The test should round-trip through the pretty-printer and then compile successfully